pegasys-fi/docs/docs/concepts/governance/05-adversarial-circumstances.md

 UNI voting power must be delegated to an address either entirely before a proposal has been submitted or during the proposal delay period.
 For now, the proposal delay is set to one block, which is about 15 seconds.
 A proposal delay of one block leaves no opportunity for a third party to find an exploitable edge case and opportunistically purchase uni, self delegate and sway the vote.

-In the future, Uniswap Governance may vote to increase the proposal delay.
+In the future, Pegasys Governance may vote to increase the proposal delay.
 While there are obvious benefits to an increased proposal delay, It may introduce some potential adverse outcomes such as opportunistic edge case exploitation.

 ## Scenario 2

-A bad faith proposal is crafted and submitted to vote, which is unambiguously not in the best interest of Uniswap Governance.
+A bad faith proposal is crafted and submitted to vote, which is unambiguously not in the best interest of Pegasys Governance.
 Multiple parties collude ahead of time to corner the UNI market to force the proposal through, gain access to the UNI reserves, and drain the funds.

 ### Circumvention